Beerus: Conception and creation

-The development of Beerus's characters first started sometime in 2011.
-His name and voice actors, along with the film's poster, were officially revealed in December 2012 in Weekly Shōnen Jumps first issue of 2013; Beerus, the God of Destruction voiced by Kōichi Yamadera.
+The development of Beerus' character first started sometime in 2011.
+His name and voice actors, along with the film's poster, were officially revealed in December 2012 in Weekly Shōnen Jumps first issue of 2013; Kōichi Yamadera would provide the character's voice.
 The film poster displays Super Saiyan Goku combating the God of Destruction Beerus, with Whis floating showered in light in the background.
-The character was in the initial draft of the Battle of Gods, though Toriyama notes Beerus was changed completely despite his liking of the concept.
+The character was in the initial draft of the Battle of Gods, though Toriyama notes that Beerus was changed completely despite his liking of the concept.

-The name "Beerus" was taken from the word "virus", though Toriyama mistakingly believed the word meant "beer", which began the naming pun used for Whis during production of Battle of Gods, and later future Gods of Destruction and attendants after alcoholic beverages.
+The name "Beerus" was taken from the word "virus", though Toriyama mistakenly believed the word meant "beer", which began the naming pun used for Whis during production of Battle of Gods, and later future Gods of Destruction and attendants after alcoholic beverages.

 In the following week's issue, he revealed that Beerus's design is based on a cat and his clothes based on Egyptian garments.
 Beerus's design was partially based on a Cornish Rex cat that had lived with Toriyama at the time of design work, the cat miraculously recovering from an illness and the veterinarian joked that it was demonic.Chozenshu 1, 2013 Toei initially had the character to resemble a lizard, Toriyama changing it entirely to a cat.
 Beerus was planned to use either a spoon or fork in combatting the heroes, the idea being overturned when Tadayoshi Yamamuro, the animation director on Battle of Gods, considered it difficult for Beerus to fight that way and made the suggestion of chopsticks instead.

 The April issue of V Jump teased about a new Super Saiyan transformation being in the film, titled "Super Saiyan God", saying that 39 years ago, the Oracle Fish told Beerus that the Super Saiyan God would appear before him, and that this forms the basis for the beginning of the movie's story.
 In Weekly Shōnen Jump issue #14 of 2013, Toriyama said that the plot for Battle of Gods began two years ago with ideas for the God of Destruction and Super Saiyan God, and that he got deeply involved in the story in order to keep it in-line with the series' original tone so kids could enjoy it.